dostuffthatmatters/github-export-tool/README.md

 ## 🥷 Some Details

-For each organization, it calls `gh repo list <org> --json name --limit 1000` to get the respective repository names.
+-   For each organization/username, it calls `gh repo list <org-or-user> --json name --limit 1000` to get the respective repository names.

-It clones the repo with all branches using `git clone git@github.com:<org>/<repo>.git --mirror`.
+-   It clones the repo with all branches using `git clone git@github.com:<org-or-user>/<repo>.git --mirror`.

-It only downloads the repositories that have been updates since the last run.
-Using the `gh repo view <org>/<repo> --json pushedAt` command for every repo, it fetches the last commit time on any branch.
+-   It only downloads the repositories that have been updated since the last run.
+Using the `gh repo view <org-or-user>/<repo> --json pushedAt` command for every repo, it fetches the last commit time on any branch and saves it to `out/github-meta.json`.
+-   You can configure the command used to call the GitHub CLI.
+Since the abbreviation `gh` is very short you could just set the actual path - e.g. `config.github_cli = "/opt/homebrew/bin/gh"`.